ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-kueue-priority-scheduling.md

 * `kueue.x-k8s.io/priority-class: dev-priority`: Assign the RayJob with the `dev-priority` WorkloadPriorityClass.
 * A modified name to indicate that this job is for development.

-Also note the resources required for this RayJob by looking at the resources requested by the Ray head Pod:
+Also note the resources required for this RayJob by looking at the resources that the Ray head Pod requests:
 ```yaml
 resources:
   limits: